 Arthritis is very common.
 It has been estimated that as many as 70 million Americans -- or about one in three -- have some form of arthritis or joint pain.
 It is a major cause of lost work time and serious disability for many people.
 Osteoarthritis, the most common form, affects more than 20 million Americans.
 Arthritis affects people of all ages, but is more common in older adults.

 Osteoarthritis is typically diagnosed with a complete medical history, including a description of your symptoms, and physical examination.
 Imaging techniques -- such as X-rays or magnetic resonance imaging (MRI) -- are sometimes used to show the condition of the joints.
 If other types of arthritis are suspected, laboratory tests on blood, urine, and/or joint fluid may be helpful in determining the type of arthritis.
 These tests also can help rule out other diseases as the cause of your symptoms.

-The goal of treatment is to provide pain relief and increase joint mobility and strength.
+The goal of treatment is to provide pain relief, increase joint mobility and strength, and control the disease to the extent that it is possible.
 Treatment options include medication, exercise, heat/cold compresses, use of joint protection, and surgery.
 Your treatment plan may involve more than one of these options.